CANKIRI KARATEKIN UNIVERSITY Bologna Information System

 3-The sources of geometric, herbal, figurative and calligraphic ornamentations applied in Turkish art are known.

-4-By looking at ornamentation composition and motives, describing of various periods of Turkish art is enabled.
+4-By looking at ornamentation composition and motives, describes of various periods of Turkish art.

 • ECTS / WORKLOAD